cloudnative-pg/cloudnative-pg/docs/src/storage.md

 on which to store PostgreSQL Write-Ahead Log (WAL), as explained in the ["Volume for WAL" section](#volume-for-wal) below.

+In CloudNativePG, the volumes attached to a single PostgreSQL instance are defined as **PVC group**.

 ## Configuration via a storage class

 The easier way to configure the storage for a PostgreSQL class is to just